 Police released my father without charge.
 But given what I know about that police station, at that particular time, it may have taken more than an explanation of just having a laugh, or an act of charity, to get him out of jail.

 Police corruption in Central London was widespread.
-For example, a number stations hired out pornographic films.
+For example, a number of West End police stations hired out pornographic films.

 Theatre technicians sometimes showed these 8mm productions backstage in theatres.
 These performances would either take place during the show or on matinee days between afternoon and evening performances.